markhoward02/resume/resume.md

 Envision is a pharmaceutical marketing company.

-- Sole developer on a complex event planning system, expanding it significantly.
+- Developer on a complex event planning system, expanding it significantly.
-- Worked with a Project Manager to translate requirements into functional designs.
+- Worked with a Technical Lead to translate requirements into functional and technical specifications.
-- Set up and maintained in-house web servers and implemented source control.
+- Contributed to configuration and maintenance of on-premise database and web servers.
+Implemented source control.

 ---

 ## Side Projects & Other Interests

-- **Grocery Board:** Co-designed an app with my wife for shared shopping lists and meal planning, available on iOS, Android, Windows, and as a PWA.
+- **Grocery Board:** Developed an app with my wife for shared shopping lists and meal planning, available on iOS, Android, Windows, and as a PWA.
 Built with React, Ionic, Capacitor, C# .NET Core, SignalR, WordPress, and Power BI.
 - **IoT, Raspberry Pi, Arduino:** Enthusiastic about tinkering with Raspberry Pi, Arduino, and NanoFramework for various projects.
 - **Contest:** Won a Microsoft app contest in 2015 with the app TimesheetAnywhere (now discontinued).